 Disney Cruise Line has temporarily modified their cancellation policy.
 Guests booked on a cruise that has been canceled can choose between a 125% credit to be used for a future sailing within 15 months of their original sail date, or a full refund.
 Call 1-866-325-2112 or 407-566-3510 or contact your travel agent for more information.

-If you have a non-Disney cruise planned, be aware that Princess Cruises has ceased sailing its 18 ships through the summer of 2020.
+If you have a non-Disney cruise planned, be aware that all members of the Cruise Lines International Association (CLIA) have extended their suspension of cruises in U.S. waters until SEPTEMBER 15.
+Princess Cruises has ceased sailing its 18 ships through the summer of 2020.
 Viking River Cruises has suspended all operations through June 30, 2020.
-Carnival has canceled all sailings through July 31, and Holland America has paused all operations from Alaska, Europe, and New England through 2020.
+Carnival has canceled all sailings through September 30, and Holland America has paused all operations from Alaska, Europe, and New England through 2020.

 Adventures by Disney

-California Gov. Gavin Newsom announced a new statewide ‘stay home’ order effective March 19, which compels residents to avoid public gatherings and avoid non-essential travel until further notice.
+California Gov. Gavin Newsom announced a new statewide ‘stay home’ order effective March 19, which compeled residents to avoid public gatherings and avoid non-essential travel until further notice.

 In response to the Governor’s original coronavirus declaration, the City of Anaheim posted the following: